-Videos, worksheets, games and activities to help Grade 3
+Videos, solutions, worksheets, games, and activities to help Grade 3

 students learn statistics.

 In these lessons, we shall learn how to use

 - Line Plots

 Resources for Grade 3 Math

 Gathering data requires an organized system of collecting the information.
 Using tally marks is a simple

 way for you to keep track of information as you collect it.
 Tally marks are most effective when recorded in

 an organized column chart like the one below.
 Grouping the tally marks in 5s makes it easier for you to total